Richardoestesia: Species

 The holotype specimen of Richardoestesia gilmorei (NMC 343) consists of a pair of lower jaws found in the upper Judith River Group, dating from the Campanian age, about 75 million years ago.
 The jaws are slender and rather long, 193 millimeters, but the teeth are small and very finely serrated with five to six denticles per millimeter.
 The serration density is a distinctive trait of the species.

 In 2001, Julia Sankey named a second species: Richardoestesia isosceles, based on a tooth, LSUMGS 489:6238, from the Texan Aguja Formation, which is of a longer and less recurved type.
 The teeth of R. isosceles have also been identified as crocodyliform in shape, possibly belonging to a sebecosuchian.

+In 2013 a study assumed that the teeth of the coelurosaur Asiamericana asiatica, from the CBI-14 site of the Bissekty Formation in Uzbekistan, were identical to those of Richardoestesia isosceles, and renamed the species into Richardoestesia asiatica.
+A subsequent study confirmed this in 2019.
+The holotype of R. asiatica is CCMGE 460/12457, and two other teeth (ZIN PH 1110/ 16 and ZIN PH 1129/16) are also known.

 Classification

 Richardoestesia-like teeth have been found in many Late Cretaceous geological formations, including the Horseshoe Canyon Formation, the Scollard Formation, Hell Creek Formation, Ferris Formation, and the Lance Formation (dated to about 66 million years ago).
 Similar teeth have been referred to this genus from as early as the Barremian age (Cedar Mountain Formation, 125 million years ago).

 Because of the disparity in location and time of the many referred teeth, researchers have cast doubt on the idea that they all belong to the same genus or species, and the genus is best considered a form taxon.
 A comparative study of the teeth published in 2013 demonstrated that both R. gilmorei and R. isosceles were only definitively present in the Dinosaur Park Formation, dated to between 76.5 and 75 million years ago.
 R. isosceles was also present in the Aguja Formation, roughly the same age.
 All other referred teeth most likely belong to different species, which have not been named due to the lack of body fossils for comparison.

 Fossils of Richardoestesia have also been found in the Tremp Formation of northeastern Spain (Blasi 2 member).
+The oldest fossils that have been referred to Richardoestesia come from the Jurassic of Portugal.